 This activity has been approved for the American Board of Anesthesiology's[®] (ABA) requirements for Part II: Lifelong Learning and Self-Assessment of the American Board of Anesthesiology's (ABA) redesigned Maintenance of Certification in Anesthesiology Program[®] (MOCA[®]), known as MOCA 2.0[®].
-Please consult
+Please consult the ABA website, www.theABA.org, for a list of all MOCA 2.0 requirements.
+Maintenance of Certification in Anesthesiology

-Copyright © 2021 NetCE
+Copyright © 2024 NetCE

-A complete Works Cited list begins on page 23.
+A complete Works Cited list begins on page 25.